This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 ๐ Community & Reading list

-Today, I’m still using RSS feeds, with Feedly, with a large number of blogs and well-known writers.
-Few of them below.
+Today, I’m still using RSS feeds with Feedly, with a large number of blogs and well-known writers.
+A few of them below.

 - Largest AWS community (Slack)